 2ter The Committee shall make every effort to adopt its decisions by consensus.
 If all efforts at consensus have been exhausted and no consensus is reached, the decisions shall as a last resort be adopted by a [X] majority vote of the members present and voting, based on a quorum of two-thirds of the members.]

-Option II:
+Option 2 (paragraphs 2 to 2quinquies):

 2. The composition of the Compliance Mechanism shall be based on equitable geographical representation, and to include representation of least developed countries and small island developing States.
 The body shall comprise 12 members.
 Decisions of the Compliance Committee shall be made by consensus where possible and, as a last resort, by a two-thirds majority;